 Changes to the development application process for new childcare centres

-In summary, the new planning policy includes the introduction of:
+In summary, the planning policy includes:

-- A Child Care Planning Guideline
+- a Child Care Planning Guideline

-- The requirement that the consent authority must take into consideration any applicable provisions of the Child Care Planning Guideline before making further decisions on a development application for a centre-based child care facility (s23 SEPP),
+- the requirement that the consent authority must take into consideration any applicable provisions of the Child Care Planning Guideline before making further decisions on a development application for a centre-based child care facility (s23 SEPP),

-- The requirement to refer child care development applications that don’t meet the indoor and outdoor space requirements of the Education and Care Services National Regulations to the NSW Department of Education for concurrence
+- the requirement to refer child care development applications that don’t meet the indoor and outdoor space requirements of the Education and Care Services National Regulations to the NSW Department of Education for concurrence

-- A National Quality Framework Assessment Checklist (found in the Guideline) that must be considered by a consent authority when determining a development application.
+- a National Quality Framework Assessment Checklist (found in the Guideline) that must be considered by a consent authority when determining a development application.